 With our current level of dependence on computers in the workplace

-being what it is (77% of small businesses feel that access to technology is key to growth), “How much does computer repair cost?”
+being what it is (41% of small businesses plan to increase spending in new technology), “How much does computer repair cost?”

 is also a pretty common question for businesses – particularly since nearly 3/4 of all SMB’s rely on them for day-to-day operations.

 But as is the case with most services, there is no universal answer, which can also be more than a little frustrating for a business who is looking for computer repair – especially if it’s during a high-stress situation.